byjg/php-micro-orm/docs/mapper-functions.md

 - `$value`: The current value of the field
 - `$instance`: The entity instance being processed
-- `$helper`: The database helper that provides database-specific functions
+- `$executor`: The database executor that allows query the database or provides database-specific functions

 You can then use your custom mapper function just like the built-in ones: